mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Report after report were sent to [[Capital]] but they were apparently ignored for 15 months.
 Instead Imperial mining interests entered the system and began to use Scanian slave labour to strip-mine Akiva.
-On 132-
-The Butcher was assassinated by Sanheichiir as he took part in another of his infamous banquets.
+On 132-The Butcher was assassinated by Sanheichiir as he took part in another of his infamous banquets.
 His body was internally exploded by several top telekenetics who